Care Management Fees

 communication, coordinated treatment, and well-managed care transitions across the “medical neighborhood” to optimize the quality of patient care and reduce unnecessary utilization.
 These efforts are facilitated by electronic health information exchanges, clinical registries, telehealth and/or telemedicine, and direct communication among health care professionals.

-The AAFP believes that a PMPM care management fee needs to cover the costs to family medicine practices of dedicating staff time, physician time, and advanced technology to provide ongoing patient education, risk stratification, population management, medication management and adherence support, and coordination of care transitions.
+The AAFP believes that a PMPM care management fee needs to cover the costs to family medicine practices of dedicating staff time, physician time, and advanced technology to provide ongoing patient education, risk stratification, population management, medication management and adherence support, and coordination of care transitions, and care planning.
 Although additional research is required to determine the most effective and efficient way to implement each care management element in a PCMH, the AAFP believes that a successful care management program incorporates these essential elements.
 As blended payment models continue to evolve, additional core elements may be identified.
-(2004) (2014 COD)
+(2004) (September 2015 BOD)